Projects

 GoverDENSE – Governing densification.
 The impact of performance-based planning on qualitative urban densification (2020-2024)

-The project was led by Bern University (CH) and dealt with the land governance of urban densification.
-In cooperation with the IÖR Dresden, case studies from the Netherlands and Switzerland were compared.
-Here, land policy and legal aspects were combined with GIS methods.
-The project entailed 3 PhDs and one PostDoc.
-Thomas Hartmann co-supervised PhDs.
+The project is led by Bern University (CH) and deals with the land governance of urban densification.
+In cooperation with the IÖR Dresden, case studies from the Netherlands and Switzerland are compared with regards to land policy and legal aspects combined with GIS methods.
+The project with 3 PhDs, co-supervised by Thomas Hartmann, and one PostDoc position, has a budget of 670,000 Euro.

 Horizon2020 SUMEX – SUstainable Management in EXtractive Industries (2020-2023)

 The main mission of SUMEX is to assist policymakers and other stakeholders in extractive industries to provide a sustainable supply of mineral raw materials.
-Thomas Hartmann was mainly responsible to identify effective, efficient, legitimate, and just land policy strategies for this highly location-dependent land use.
+Thomas Hartmann was mainly responsible for identifying effective, efficient, legitimate, and just land policy strategies for this highly location-dependent land use.
+He is responsible for a budget share of 140,000 Euro.

 Managing Public Space (2020-2025)

-Based on two earlier studies, and on funding from a consortium of professional partners a dedicated research programme on "managing public space", including an extraordinary professor and a PhD, will be established.
-The total volume of the project is approximately 1.4 million Euro.
+Based on two earlier studies and on funding from a consortium of professional partners, the dedicated research programme on "managing public space" includes an associate professor and a PhD student.
+The total volume is approximately 1.4 million Euro.
+The project managed by Thomas Hartmann covers 750,000 Euro.

 ARL project on „Land Policies in Europe” (2019)

 The Academy for Spatial Planning and Research (ARL) supports an international working group on land policy.
-Thomas Hartmann initiated and leads this project together with Andreas Hengstermann, Bern University.
+Thomas Hartmann initiates and leads this project together with Andreas Hengstermann, Bern University.
+The ARL provides approximately 40,000 Euro.

 MaPS – Towards an educational programme for Managing Public Space (2019)

-This project explores educational needs and potentials of an academic educational programme for „managing public space.
+This project explores educational needs and potentials of an academic educational programme for managing public space.
+This pre-study for a larger project is budgeted at 32,500 Euro.

 AESOP Lecture “50 years spatial planning in the Netherlands” (2019)